Article Info

 30.6 (45.7)

-According to XRD patterns, the GO treated by mCPBA at room temperature has a more ordered structure (similar to GO) compared to the GO treated by other oxidizing agents at 80 °C, which is due to the formation of larger hole defects at higher temperature.
+According to XRD patterns, the GO treated by mCPBA at room temperature has a more ordered structure (similar to GO) compared to the GO treated by other oxidizing agents at 80 °C, which is due to the formation of larger hole defects at higher temperatures.
 It has been reported that during the low-temperature and mid-temperature stages of graphene oxide preparation, the hole defects of graphene oxide would diminish significantly [35].
 When the reaction temperature is over 50 °C, the graphene oxide becomes unstable and many holes in the graphene oxide due to excessive oxidation are formed [35].

 2.tif